Fire door inspection & certification (NFPA 80)

 What is fire door drop testing?

-How often do fire doors need to be tested?
+How often do fire doors need to be inspected?

 Do you provide documentation?